Read chapters

 There was a brief, almost imperceptible hesitation before Nevill responded.
 "We would be delighted to have you join us."

-Lady Agatha, ever the gracious hostess, smiled.
+Lady Aylesbury, ever the gracious hostess, smiled.
 "The more, the merrier."

 Lady Amelia leaned back in her seat, and like a satisfied cat, she smiled triumphantly.

 The gesture did not go unnoticed by the matron, who then looked at her son.
-Despite her excellent pedigree, Lady Agatha did not think Lady Amelia and her son would suit.
-His son would not appreciate a manipulative woman, she thought.
+Despite her excellent pedigree, Lady Aylesbury did not think Lady Amelia and her son would suit.
+Her son would not appreciate a manipulative woman, she thought.
 And she was not aware how true that was.
 Nevill had learnt early on that Lady Amelia liked to bend things to her will, to her advantage.
-He did like to read, and she pretended once to have read the same book.
-When he wanted to discuss it with her, it soon was apparent that she had fibbed.
+He liked to read, and she once pretended to have read the same book.
+When he offered to discuss it with her, it soon became clear she had lied.
 At the time, he wondered why she would do such a thing.
-Only later, after several hints, he realised that she was after him.
+Only later, after several hints, did he realise that she was after him.
 Since then, he had been more careful around her.
 His mother was right.
 Her character, scheming, did not sit well with him.

-With plans set, the Mortons soon took their leave to prepare for the outing.
+With plans set, the Mortons soon departed to prepare for the outing.

 As the door closed behind them, Martha's previously composed demeanour faltered.
 "Mother," she began, a touch of anxiety in her voice, "I believe I would rather not go to the exhibition today."

-Lady Agatha looked at her daughter with understanding eyes.
+Lady Aylesbury looked at her daughter with understanding eyes.
 "Is this because of Lady Amelia, my dear?"

 Martha nodded, her expression troubled.
 'She is…quite forward, is she not?
 I find her presence somewhat overwhelming."